U.S. Treasury to sell $85 bln in bills

-WASHINGTON - For details of the U.S. Treasury's auctions of 13-week, 26-week and 52-week bills next week, see:
+WASHINGTON, Sept 13 - For details of the U.S. Treasury's auctions of 13-week and 26-week bills next week, see:

 13-week bills